-Here you’ll find every science, technology, engineering, arts, and math (STEAM) camp that we offer in 2019.
-Montana Learning Center provides campers participative science experiments and projects, activity-based math, educational games and simulations, exploration of the intersection of art and science, and thrilling field trips.
+Here you’ll find every science, technology, engineering and math (STEM) camp that we are offering to students in 2023.
+Montana Learning Center provides campers participative science experiments and projects, activity-based math, educational games and simulations, and thrilling field trips.
 Our students learn how to ask questions and wonder out loud.

 All students entering grades 1-12 are welcome to JOIN US!
 Most camps take place at Canyon Ferry Lake where campers have fun fishing, kayaking, boating and swimming.

-Beginning this summer, campers will experience the wonder of the night sky and learn about astronomy at our on-site observatories, which contain state-of-the art telescopes, including the largest public access telescope in Montana, located on our campus.
+All overnight campers also will experience the wonder of the night sky and learn about astronomy at our on-site observatories, which contain state-of-the art telescopes, including the largest public access telescope in Montana.
 Weather permitting, students will observe the Moon, galaxies, nebulae, star clusters and safely observe the Sun.

-Students in primary grades 1-3 can experience a four-day, day-only, camp.
-Campers are bussed to the Montana Learning Center’s campus on the shores of Canyon Ferry Lake from Helena, Monday through Thursday.
-Themes range from engineering in nature to making music.
+Students entering primary grades 1-3 can experience a four-day, day-only, science camp.
+Campers are bussed to the Montana Learning Center’s campus on the shores of Canyon Ferry Lake from Helena Monday through Thursday.
 Lunch and snacks are provided.

-Camp YNA is a five-day, overnight camp for students entering grades 4-6.
+Camp Young Naturalist Adventures is a five-day, overnight camp for students entering grades 4-6.
 Campers arrive on Sunday afternoon and leave Thursday afternoon.
-Students are involved in STEAM activities and recreation.
+Students are involved in STEM activities and recreation.
 They spend their time exploring the fascinating world of science.
 Campers can expect activities that challenge them to be curious and problem solve with other students.
 All camp activities take place at our campus on the shores of Canyon Ferry Lake or nearby.

 Extreme Yellowstone Expedition

-Yellowstone Expedition is a five-day, overnight camp for students entering grades 7-9.
-Students arrive Sunday afternoon and leave Thursday afternoon.
-The American Explorers Basecamp in Paradise Valley will be the hub for lodging, science experiences and a jumping off point for excursions to Geyser Basin, Yellowstone Falls and Lamar Valley.
+Camp Extreme Yellowstone Expedition is a six-day, overnight camp for students entering grades 9-12.
+Students arrive Sunday afternoon and leave Friday afternoon.
+The Quake Lake area serves as the hub for camping and science experiences and as a jumping off point for excursions to Old Faithfull, Grand Prismatic Spring and Yellowstone Falls.

 Explore the Universe